ideaflare/ideaflare.github.io/_posts/2017-06-01-architecture.markdown

 tags: [cleancode, acrhitecture, refactoring]
 categories: [code, design]
 ---
-# What makes good Architecture
+# Software principles common in Architectual patterns

 >  "Think in the small like you think in the large." _-Rich Hickey_